JeremyLWright/JeremyLWright.github.io/content/posts/2015-07-05-property_driven_design_minmax.markdown

 (properties) of what we believe the specification is telling us to do.
 Then we implement the code.
 If the two match then we the code probably matches the specification.
 Its raises our level of thinking out of individual numbers, and code paths to more abstract thinking, which is something humans do best.

-(I liken this raising of thought similar to using ranges intead of indexes).
+## Fixing our property
 The problem is is that our definition doesn't include self-measures.
 We can adjust it easily.